 Day Trips from Jerusalem

-A visit to Jerusalem is often taken as a day trip from Tel Aviv, but if you find yourself based in Jerusalem for longer, there are plenty of experiences to be had to explore the wider city and neighbouring areas of Israel.
-The following are some of the best Abraham tour day trips from Jerusalem which can be booked here.
+A visit to Jerusalem is often taken as a day trip from Tel Aviv, but if you find yourself based in Jerusalem for longer, there are plenty of experiences to explore the wider city and neighbouring areas of Israel.
+The following are some of the best Abraham tour day trips from Jerusalem, which can be booked here.

 See both perspectives and narratives of the complex Israeli-Palestinian conflict on the Hebron Dual Narrative Tour